Project X (accelerator)

-Project-X is a proposed high-intensity proton accelerator complex which is to be built at the Fermi National Accelerator Laboratory.
-It is planned to produce beams of different energies up to 8 GeV for precision experiments involving kaons and muons.
+Project-X was a proposed high-intensity proton accelerator complex which is to be built at the Fermi National Accelerator Laboratory.
+It was planned to produce beams of different energies up to 8 GeV for precision experiments involving kaons and muons.
 The complex can also be used to create a high-intensity neutrino beam for neutrino oscillation experiments such as NOνA and the Long Baseline Neutrino Experiment.
-Project-X will be based on superconducting RF components such as those developed for the International Linear Collider.
+Project-X was to be based on superconducting RF components such as those developed for the International Linear Collider.

 Immediate plans are for cost-effective upgrades in proton luminosity referred to as the Proton Improvement Plan-II.
 More future-thinking proposals see Project X as laying the groundwork for a possible Muon collider at the Fermilab site.
 The linear accelerator will be 700 meters long - the length of seven football fields - and would be constructed in the center of the Tevatron ring.
 It is expected to generate an intense beam of protons that can feed into an existing accelerator ring and then into the Main Injector.
+At present Project-X was deprioritized in favour of a dedicated push towards long baseline neutrino oscillations with the deep underground neutrino experiment (DUNE).